quentinf00/zendag/docs/config_composition.md

-# Config Composition & Reusable Components with ZenFlow
+# Config Composition & Reusable Components with ZenDag

 Hydra is powerful for configuration management, especially its ability to compose configurations from smaller, reusable pieces.
-ZenFlow leverages this: you can define common components (like loggers, trainers, data modules) as separate configurations and then include them in your main stage configs.
-ZenFlow will still discover any `deps_path` or `outs_path` declarations within these composed parts.
+ZenDag leverages this: you can define common components (like loggers, trainers, data modules) as separate configurations and then include them in your main stage configs.
+ZenDag will still discover any `deps_path` or `outs_path` declarations within these composed parts.

 ## Example: A Reusable File Logger